wbrowar/craft-admin-bar/README.md

 Because Admin Bar is HTML, CSS, and Javascript added to your website's front-end, you may need to make some slight adjustments to override Admin Bar's CSS to make it fit your website.

 ## Using the Admin Bar Twig Tag
-Using the tag to add Admin Bar to your template is the same as using the Admin Bar Twig tag, but the Twig tag allows you more flexibility.
+Using the tag to add Admin Bar to your template is the same as using `{% adminbar() %}`, but the Twig tag allows you more flexibility.

 Use the tag, `{{ craft.adminbar.bar() }}`, to add Admin Bar anywhere you'd like within your template.